Good writing is as simple as possible with as few words as possible.

-First of all, calling one’s own book “On writing well” is pretentious.
+First of all, calling one’s own book “On Writing Well” is pretentious.
 Stephen King also wrote a book on writing that he called “On writing”.
 He dropped the “well” for the better.

-Second, you will find good writing advice in the first and second parts of the book only…because the rest is awful.
+Second, you will only find good writing advice in the first and second parts of the book because the rest is awful.

 Zinsser, who advises writing stuff people want to read, fails to respect his own advice.
-He tells you how he went to interview a professional bird watcher or, how he traveled in Morocco (I skimmed this part).
+He tells you how he went to interview a professional bird watcher or how he traveled in Morocco (I skimmed this part).

 Halfway through, the book becomes a painful lesson on good and bad writing, with examples nobody cares about.

-The author speaks so much about himself you’re wondering if you’re still reading the same book.
+The author speaks so much about himself that you’re wondering if you’re still reading the same book.
 And it’s not even relevant to the topic!